Skip to main content

 RAs live in a community of 45-75 residents and assume responsibility for responding to the personal needs of residents, for shaping an environment that supports academic and personal development, and for managing critical administrative tasks, including duty and crisis management.

-All RAs receive remission of housing, dining, and basic telecommunications fees as compensation.
-If you have questions about the RA position, please contact our Human Resources office at drlhr@umd.edu or (301) 314-5111.
+All RAs receive remission of housing and dining fees as compensation.
+If you have questions about the RA position, please contact our Human Resources office at drlhr@umd.edu or 301-314-5111.

 Being an RA provides opportunities to develop valuable leadership and communication skills, to shape an environment that supports students' academic and personal development, to manage critical incidents and administrative tasks, and to make friends that will last a lifetime!